 Standardized tests for evaluating compliance with the EU MDR

 To ensure that the requirements outlined in the previous section are met, medical devices are evaluated against internationally recognized testing standards.
-The standards themselves are not specified in the MDR, but the European Commission has compiled a summary document5 on harmonized standards that can be used as safety references.
-Some of these are summarized in Table 1.
+The standards themselves are not specified in the MDR, but the European Commission has compiled a summary document on harmonized standards that can be used as safety references.5 Some of these are summarized in Table 1.

-Table 1 – Examples of harmonized tests for assessing the safety and performance of medical devices
+Table 2 – Examples of EU harmonized standards for assessing the safety and performance of medical devices

 EN ISO 10993-10 | Skin sensitization |